dunkelfrosch/phpcoverfish/README.md

-    scan                     scan/analyze command (currently the only available mode of coverfish) phpunit-config           path to your project phpunit.xml config file (e.g. tests/phpunit.xml) this argument override all raw- parameter (raw-scan-path, raw-autoload-path ...)
+    scan                     scan/analyze command (currently the only available mode of coverfish) phpunit-config           path to your project phpunit.xml config file (e.g. tests/phpunit.xml) this argument override all raw-parameters (raw-scan-path, raw-autoload-path ...)

 ### Parameters (optional)